MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

 > [!NOTE]
 > The quarantine folder site access management is the customer’s responsibility.

-#### How to set up admin quarantine
+## Set up admin quarantine

-1. Set file policies that detect breaches, such as a metadata only policy (such as a classification label in SharePoint Online), a native DLP policy (such as a policy that searches for credit card numbers) or an ICAP third party policy (such as a policy that looks for Vontu).
+1. Set file policies that detect breaches.
+Examples of these types of policies include:

+    - A metadata only policy such as a classification label in SharePoint Online
+    - A native DLP policy such as a policy that searches for credit card numbers
+    - An ICAP third-party policy such as a policy that looks for Vontu.

 2. Set a quarantine location:
-   1. For Office 365 SharePoint or OneDrive for Business, before you set up Admin quarantine, you will not be able to put files in admin quarantine as part of a policy:
+   1. For Office 365 SharePoint or OneDrive for Business, you can't put files in admin quarantine as part of a policy until you set it up:
       ![quarantine settings](./media/quarantine-warning.png)

-      To set admin quarantine settings, under the settings cog, go to **General settings**, and provide a location for the quarantined files and a user notification that your user will receive when their file is quarantined.
+      To set admin quarantine settings, under the settings cog, go to **General settings**.
+Provide a location for the quarantined files and a user notification that your user will receive when their file is quarantined.
       ![quarantine settings](./media/quarantine-settings.png)

-   2. For Box, the quarantine folder location and user message cannot be customized.
+   2. For Box, the quarantine folder location and user message can't be customized.
 The folder location is the drive of the admin who connected Box to Cloud App Security and the user message is: This file was quarantined to your administrator's drive because it might violate your company's security and compliance policies.
 Contact your IT administrator for help.

-## See Also
+## Next steps

 [Daily activities to protect your cloud environment](daily-activities-to-protect-your-cloud-environment.md)

 [Premier customers can also choose Cloud App Security directly from the Premier Portal.](https://premier.microsoft.com/)